MScBiomedicalInformatics/MSIB32500/lectures/lecture4.md

 #### Repeat loop

-A repeat loop is used to iterate over a block of code multiple number of times.
+A repeat loop is used to iterate over a block of code multiple numbers of times.
 There is no condition check in repeat loop **to exit** the loop.

 We must ourselves **put a condition explicitly inside the body** of the loop and use the break statement to exit the loop.
-Failing to do so will result into an infinite loop.
+Failing to do so will result in an infinite loop.

 #### Syntax of repeat loop